esyede/rakit/packages/docs/data/arrays.md

 ### Arr::forget()

-This method removes a given key / value pair from an array using "dot" notation:
+Removes a given key / value pair from an array using "dot" notation:

 ```php
 $array = ['products' => ['desk' => ['price' => 100]]];